EyupBunlu/EyupBunlu.github.io/_projects/4_project.md

 ---
 layout: page
 title: Optimized Context Based Retrieval and Sentiment Analysis on Product Reviews
-description: Contains a pipeline that can extract relevant reviews based on a given prompt and apply sentiment analysis to those reviews.
-Additionally, the optimization process for the pipeline and its transformation into a RESTAPI (using the FASTAPI library) are discussed in detail.
+description: A containerized (Docker) API (FastAPI) that retrieves reviews based on the prompt received and then applies a sentiment analysis on them.
+Utilizes vector databases (ChromaDB) to enchance the performance.
 img:
 importance: 3
 category: nonacademic